Skip to main content

 If the crash happened on a dirt track, car park, driveway or private land, check three things early: whether the at-fault vehicle is unidentified or uninsured, whether the exact accident point can be described as a road or road-related area, and whether notice and lodgement steps can still be taken within the relevant NSW CTP timeframes.

 This is especially important after a hit-and-run crash or an unidentified vehicle claim, because the same evidence may need to prove both the vehicle issue and the location issue.
+The official SIRA motor accident claims guidance is a useful starting point for the broader NSW CTP claims pathway, but it does not replace advice on a disputed accident location.

 Evidence that usually matters